womeninrobotics/womeninrobotics.github.io/pages/wir-day/2026/index.md

 {: .text-primary}
 ## Inspire.
 Connect.
 Advance.

-This year's theme for International Women in Robotics Day is **"Inspire.
-Connect.
-Advance."** It is the soul of who we are as an organization.
+Women in Robotics is a global community for women working in robotics and those who aspire to.
+Our work is organized around three goals: **inspire, connect, and advance.**

 [Project Inspire](/project-inspire) tells the stories -- our [newsletter](/newsletter), our [annual list](/annual-list) and our [photo challenge](/photo-challenge) showcase the women at work in robotics.
 [Project Connect](/project-connect) includes our global online community and local chapters, where relationships and opportunities take root.
 [Project Advance](/project-advance) is our mentorship program, pairing women to help accelerate careers.

 <div class="row">
 {% for info in page.infos %}